obbo-pl/xloader/README.md

 # xloader

 It is a command-line tool using the same syntax as Atmel AVROSP application.
 Currently, it is compatible with the AVR109 bootloader protocol and XBoot bootloader (https://github.com/alexforencich/xboot).
 Unlike AVROSP, it does not require installing AVR Studio.
+Currently only includes support for the I2C Raspberry Pi bus.

 ### Installation:
 ```